FIRE simulation project

 large-scale gas distribution (left), face-on (middle) and edge-on (right) real-color stellar image of a FIRE cosmological simulation of a Milky Way-mass galaxy

-The Feedback In Realistic Environments (FIRE) simulation project is pushing the resolution frontier in cosmological zoom-in simulations of galaxies, in order to pursue a new ‘bottom-up’ approach of directly resolving the multi-phase interstellar medium (ISM) while directly implementing stellar evolution models in galaxy simulations.
+The Feedback In Realistic Environments (FIRE) simulation project pushes the resolution frontier in cosmological zoom-in simulations of galaxies, to pursue a ‘bottom-up’ approach of directly resolving the multi-phase interstellar medium while directly implementing stellar evolution models in galaxy simulations.
 Thus, we seek to improve the predictive power of galaxy formation models and connect them to underlying stellar populations.

 Our group at UC Davis is a core member of the FIRE collaboration.
 We use and develop the FIRE physics model for galaxy formation.